kojiwell/trops/README.rst

 - Keeping track of when and what has been done on which host (for which issue)
 - Note-taking for solo system administrators of destributed systems
-- "Potentially" bridging the gap between between Dev and Ops
+- "Potentially" bridging the gap between Dev and Ops

 Prerequisites
 =============